Coding-Coach/find-a-mentor/README.md

 ## Looking for a mentor?

-Just go to https://mentors.codingcoach.io/, register and find her / him / them.
+Just go to https://mentors.codingcoach.io/, register and find them.

 ## Want to be a mentor?